-Since 1995, Britain's rail network has been run by over 20 different private train companies.
-However, the government makes sure they work together as National Rail, with co-ordinated fares, ticketing & information.
-You can find train times & fares for all train operators all on one website, and you can buy a train ticket between any two stations, with tickets normally valid on any operator's trains.
-This page is a simple guide to train travel in the UK.
+Here is a quick guide to train travel in Britain.
+Since 1995, Britain's rail network has been run by over 20 private train companies, but they work together as National Rail with co-ordinated fares & ticketing.
+You can find train times & fares for all train operators all on one website, you can buy a train ticket between any two stations, tickets are normally valid on any operator's trains.

 -

-The best place to check train times & fares for any train journey in Britain is www.nationalrail.co.uk.
-This is provided by the Association of Train Operating Companies (ATOC) on behalf of all train operators, and it shows train times & fares for all routes and all operators.
+To check train times & fares, use the National Rail website www.nationalrail.co.uk.
+This is provided by RDG (Rail Delivery Group) on behalf of all train operators, and it shows train times & fares for all routes and all operators.
+RDG was formerly (perhaps more accurately) called the Association of Train Operating Companies.

 -